 Catfish can bite down on human fingers, but it is not like a normal bite.
-Because there are no canine teeth or incisors in a catfish mouth, a catfish bite is more likely to feel like pressure being exerted on the hand or fingers.
-A catfish bite is very unlikely to break the skin, but might leave a rough, scraped place as if sandpaper had been run over the skin.
+Because there are no canine teeth or incisors in a catfish mouth, a catfish bite is more likely to feel like the pressure is being exerted on the hand or fingers.
+A catfish bite is very unlikely to break the skin but might leave a rough, scraped place as if sandpaper had been run over the skin.

-Is Noodling For Catfish Safe?
+Is Noodling for Catfish Safe?

 The answer to that question depends largely on your definition of safe.
 Like any sport, there is a certain amount of danger in noodling for catfish.
 Being a strong swimmer is the number one requirement of a catfish noodler.
-Once the catfish mouth is clamped onto your hand, it is unlikely to let go and there are potentially other dangers involved too.
+Once the catfish mouth is clamped onto your hand, it is unlikely to let go, and there are potentially other dangers involved too.

-You also need to know if the object you can feel in the water is a catfish, a turtle, a snake, or a mammal such as a beaver or otter.
+You also need to know if the object you can feel in the water is a catfish, a turtle, a snake, or a mammal such as a beaver or an otter.
 Ask others for advice, read instructional articles, and know the area well.

 - Know your limitations.
 How comfortable are you in the water?

 - Stay in shallow water.
-Knee deep is best.
+Knee-deep is best.

 - Know what a catfish feels like underwater.